-All lawyers who handle trust funds for clients or third parties as part of their practice are subject to rigorous trust assurance standards set out in Part 3, Division 7 of the Law Society Rules (Trust accounts and other client property).
+All law firms are required to file annual trust reports and are subject to rigorous trust assurance standards set out in Part 3, Division 7 of the Law Society Rules (Trust accounts and other client property).

 Reporting requirements

 Every practising lawyer in BC, subject to certain exemptions, must file an annual trust report.
 Where there is more than one lawyer at a firm, only one trust report is required for all lawyers of that firm.
-If you are a practising lawyer but do not maintain a trust account, you still must submit a trust report.
-You are required to complete Section A of the trust report and an Annual Practice Declaration (APD).
+If you are a practising lawyer, but do not maintain a trust account, you still must submit an annual trust report confirming you do not have a trust account or handled trust funds.

-A self report is completed entirely by the firm.
-An accountant’s report requires engaging an external Chartered Professional Accountant (CPA) to complete Section C. An accountant's report is required for the first two years after inception of a law firm.
-Under Rule 3-82, the Law Society has the discretion to require an accountant’s report.
-This rule permits the Law Society to continue to require an external review of the accounts of any lawyer when warranted.
-For example, the Law Society requires an accountant’s report if you:
+A self report is completed entirely by the lawyer.
+An accountant’s report requires the lawyer or firm to engage an independent Chartered Professional Accountant (CPA) to complete Section C. Under Rule 3-82, the Law Society has the discretion to require an accountant’s report.

 How to file a trust report

-The trust report is an online form, due within three months of the firm’s reporting period.
-At the end of the reporting period, the Trust Assurance Department will email the designated lawyer of the firm instructions to download the Trust Report Filing Notice on the Member Portal.
-The filing notice will indicate if your firm was selected for an accountant’s report or a self report.
-The filing notice also provides a new filing identification number needed to access the report.
-If you log in and see last year’s report, you may be using last year’s filing identification number.
-Each year, we will provide you with a new unique filing identification number.
+The trust report is an online form, due within 3 months of the firm’s reporting period end.
+The Trust Assurance department emails the firm’s designated representative(s) instructions to download the trust report filing notice in Member Portal.
+The filing notice includes the filing identification number needed to access the online report.
+If you log in and see last year’s report, check your filing identification number, it is likely you have entered the prior year’s filing identification number.
+Each year, we will provide you with a new unique 14 digit filing identification number.

-It is important to file your trust report by the due date to avoid suspension of your membership and a late fee assessment.
+It is important to file the trust report by the due date to avoid suspension of your membership and a late fee assessment.

 Log in to complete your trust report